Calder's Music: How The Mobile Changed The Sonic Arts

 with a special presentation by the artist and composer Gryphon Rue.

 Hear Rue give a talk on how Alexander Calder's invention of the mobile changed music forever, influencing composers to develop new musical forms, strategies, and philosophies.
+Program will be followed by a live Q+A with exhibition curator Timothy Burgard.

 This event is part of Virtual Wednesdays, a weekly YouTube broadcast bringing you unique viewpoints exploring diversity, resilience, and creative spirit in the arts as we aim to reframe our exhibitions and collections.
 View upcoming Virtual Wednesdays programs.